 FRSC 2100 HERBACEOUS PLANT COMMUNITIES.
 3 hours.
-Prerequisite: Exemption from or successful completion of READ 0099 and ENGL 0099.
+Prerequisite: Completion or exemption from English and Mathematics Learning Support requirements.
 Course consists of two hours of lecture and three hours of lab per week.
 An introduction to field botany that includes: plant taxonomy, plant identification skills, plant ecology, and community development.
 Emphasis is placed on plants important as wildlife foods, indicator species, invasive species, or protected species.
 Fall and Spring.

 FRSC 2200 SOILS IN FOREST RESOURCES.
 3 hours.
-Prerequisite: Exemption from or successful completion of READ 0099 and ENGL 0099.
+Prerequisite: Completion or exemption from English and Mathematics Learning Support requirements.
 Course consists of two hours of lecture and three hours of lab per week.
 Pedological and edaphological concepts of soil including pedogenesis and fundamentals of soil physical, chemical, and biological properties as related to the growth, development, and productivity of forests.
 Emphasis on field techniques in taxonomic identification of soils and the relationship to forest management concerns.
 Fall.

 FRSC 2225 FOREST MEASUREMENTS I. 2 hours.
-Prerequisite: Exemption from or successful completion of READ 0099, ENGL 0099 and MATH 0099.
+Prerequisite: Completion or exemption from English and Mathematics Learning Support requirements.
 Introduction to forest products measurements, log rules, volume/weight tables and equations, measurement of standing trees, timber stand inventory techniques, and measurement of growth.
 Fall.

 FRSC 2230 FOREST ECOLOGY & SOILS.
 4 hours.
-Prerequisite: Exemption from or successful completion of READ 0099, ENGL 0099, and MATH 0099; and FRSC 1190.
-This course includes the basic concepts of soil science and forest ecology; soil and vegetation classification; tree variability and diversity; site and climatic influences on tree growth; and the relationship of trees to other organisms.
+Prerequisite: Completion or exemption from English and Mathematics Learning Support requirements; and FRSC 1190 with a minimum grade of C. This course includes the basic concepts of soil science and forest ecology; soil and vegetation classification; tree variability and diversity; site and climatic influences on tree growth; and the relationship of trees to other organisms.
 Fall.

 FRSC 2235 FOREST SURVEYING & MAPPING.
 4 hours.
-Prerequisite: Exemption from or successful completion of READ 0099, ENGL 0099 and MATH 0099.
+Prerequisite: Completion or exemption from English and Mathematics Learning Support requirements.
 An introduction to land surveying, map preparation and map interpretation.
 Topics included are: surveying terminology, distance and area measurement, surveying methods and equipment use (including global positioning system [GPS] technology), basic map drafting techniques, coordinate systems, and rectangular systems for land referencing.
 Fall.

 FRSC 2240 FOREST SAFETY.
 1 hour.
-Prerequisite: Exemption from or successful completion of READ 0099, ENGL 0099, and MATH 0099.
+Prerequisite: Completion or exemption from English and Mathematics Learning Support requirements.
 This course will provide students with a general competency in basic first aid, with an understanding of safety guidelines for equipment use and field work, and provide information on the proper handling of hazardous chemicals.
 Fall and Summer.

 FRSC 2243 GEOGRAPHIC INFORMATION SYSTEMS.
 4 hours.
-Prerequisite: FRSC 1155 or CISM 2201 and FRSC 2235 or FRSC 1160.
-This course includes instruction in the following areas: structure and function of Geographic Information Systems (GIS), map projections and coordinate systems, geographic database editing, acquisition and interpretation of aerial photographs, incorporation of Global Positioning System (GPS) coordinate data into a GIS, and production of maps.
+Prerequisite: FRSC 2235 or FRSC 1140 with a minimum grade of C. This course includes instruction in the following areas: structure and function of Geographic Information Systems (GIS), map projections and coordinate systems, geographic database editing, acquisition and interpretation of aerial photographs, incorporation of Global Positioning System (GPS) coordinate data into a GIS, and production of maps.
 Course emphasis is on GIS in a land management context.
 Hands-on experience is provided through laboratory exercises employing GIS software.
 Spring.

 FRSC 2250 FOREST PROTECTION.
 2 hours.
-Prerequisite: Exemption from or successful completion of READ 0099, ENGL 0099, and MATH 0099; and FRSC 1190.
+Prerequisite: Completion or exemption from English and Mathematics Learning Support requirements.
 This course encompasses identification and control of important forest insects and diseases: fire behavior, weather, and suppression strategies will also be addressed.
 Spring.

-FRSC 2255 FOREST MEASUREMENTS II.
+FRSC 2255 FOREST MENSURATION.
 5 hours.
-Prerequisite: FRSC 2225 and FRSC 2235.
-Study and application of procedures for determining timber stand volumes, including use of field computers and computation of sampling statistics.
+Prerequisite: FRSC 2225 with a minimum grade of C and FRSC 2235 or FRSC 1140 with a minimum grade of C. Study and application of procedures for determining timber stand volumes, including use of field computers and computation of sampling statistics.
 Mapping of forest areas is accomplished using global positioning system (GPS) technology as well as traditional methods.
 Spring.